-The fair value of cash and cash equivalents, trade and other receivables and trade and other payables approximate their carrying values due to the short-term nature of these instruments.
+The fair value of cash, trade and other receivables and trade and other payables, short-term loan approximate their carrying values due to the short-term nature of these instruments.
 The fair value of employee benefits is determined at each statement of financial position date.
-The fair value of convertible debentures, lease obligation, short-term loan and long-term debt are determined by discounting future payments of loan principals and interests under the loans at prevailing market interest rates at each reporting date.
+The fair value of convertible debentures, lease obligation and long-term debt are determined by discounting future payments of loan principals and interests under the loans at prevailing market interest rates at each reporting date.
 The difference between the fair value and carrying amount is minimal.